 It has stainless steel blades and a glass holder, making it very durable.
 Overall, this is a great model.
 The only minor drawback with the Nopro is that its hand wash recommended, but it’s easy enough to rinse it off in the sink.

-The PL8 Nut Chopper is my next choice.
+The RSVP Nut Chopper is my next choice.
 The sleek of this machine makes it a nice addition to any kitchen.
 It has a shatterproof hopper, and the device fits over a standard wide mouth mason jar, which serves as the collector for the chopped nuts.
-At 8.7 x 7 x 4 inches, and with a 10 oz capacity, it’s well-suited for chopping almonds for snacking and baking.
+At 3 1/4 x 6 inches, and with a decent capacity, it’s well-suited for chopping almonds for snacking and baking.

 Prepworks by Progressive International